 It's difficult to know how to end a long term relationship or marriage on good (or at least 'manageable') terms.
 It may include not only having to separate from your partner, but also having to seek a divorce.
 It's far more difficult than ending a short-term relationship.

 If you've landed here because you're worried that your partner may be wanting to end your relationship or marriage, then I'd like to help you to be prepared.
-Have a look at How to Get Your Ex Back so that you have the best chance of winning him or her back.
+Have a look at How to Have the Best Chance of a Reconciliation so that you have the best chance of winning him or her back.

 I really think it's also worth asking yourself whether or not you've done all you can to Save Your Relationship...?